ros2/rclc/rclc/QUALITY_DECLARATION.md

 ### Coverage [4.iii]

-TODO see README.
+The coverage report is available in the [../README.md](../README.md).

 **rclc** checks the coverage of every commit.
 Last coverage assessment can be seen in [Codecov](https://app.codecov.io/gh/ros2/rclc/commits).

 ### Linters and Static Analysis [4.v]

-**rclc** code style is enforced using [*uncrustify*](https://github.com/uncrustify/uncrustify).
+**rclc** code style is enforced using [uncrustify](https://github.com/uncrustify/uncrustify).
 Among the CI tests, there are tests that ensure that every pull request is compliant with the code style.
 The latest CI results can be seen [../README.md](../README.md).

-**rclc** uses and passes all the standard linters and static analysis tools for a C99 package as described in the [ROS 2 Developer Guide](https://index.ros.org/doc/ros2/Contributing/Developer-Guide/#linters).TODO: fix url
+**rclc** uses and passes all the standard linters and static analysis tools for a C99 package as described in the [ROS 2 Developer Guide](https://docs.ros.org/en/rolling/Contributing/Developer-Guide.html#linters-and-static-analysis).

-Results of the latest linter tests can be found [here](TODO README)
+Results of the latest linter tests can be found in the [../README.md](../README.md)

 ## Dependencies [5]